 Don’t just train muscles and ignore cardiorespiratory endurance!
 Beware that you are more likely to suffer from dementia and depression

 The latest statistics show that among the top ten causes of death in Taiwan, four are related to cardiopulmonary function.
 The reasons for neglecting cardiorespiratory endurance vary among age groups.
-Perhaps due to the popularity of heavy training, young people pursue muscle building and do less cardiorespiratory training.
+Perhaps due to the popularity of strength training, young people pursue muscle building and do less cardiorespiratory training.
 For seniors with silver hair, they may lack cardiopulmonary endurance testing tools, coupled with reduced activities during the epidemic, resulting in reduced cardiopulmonary endurance and increased risks of disability and other comorbidities.

 In fact, cardiorespiratory endurance is an important physical fitness indicator, related to the body’s oxygen uptake capacity, and affects respiratory, heart, circulation, muscle and other systems.
 Chua Meiling, associate professor at the Institute of Physiology at National Cheng Kung University, pointed out that cardiorespiratory endurance will affect the oxygen supply in the blood.
 The worse the cardiorespiratory endurance, the more likely it is to cause cognitive dysfunction, which will also increase the risk of bone loss, depression, dementia, disability, etc.